daclubb7916/startup_fall_2024/README.md

 - Secure login over HTTPS
 - Location Services to determine the user's area
 - List of Popular events in the area, # of users attending, and the capability to save these events for later
+- Weather forecast around the date/area of an event
 - The capability to access your saved events
 - The capability to add events to the public list
 ### Technologies